x

 View Larger Map

-Movie theaters, tennis courts and plenty of shopping are available.
-The Red Cliffs Mall has more than 50 stores, and the Promenade has even more.
-The St. George branch of the Washington County library system is in a pretty red brick building and has public computers with Internet access.
 SunTran is the public transit system and offers four routes through town.
-The regular fare is $1.00, but anyone age 65 or better rides for 50 cents.
+The regular fare is $1.00, but anyone age 65 or better rides for $.50.
+There is also a curb to curb service.
 And while St. George may seem isolated, it is just off of Interstate 15, Utah's primary north-south connector.